 The euro nudged higher to $1.0845 in early trading but had earlier touched $1.0817, its weakest since mid-2017.

-Elsewhere the yen was largely unfazed by weak economic growth data.
-It traded down 0.1% at 109.84 yen per dollar .
+The yen was unfazed by weak economic growth data in Japan.
+It traded down 0.1% at 109.84 yen per dollar.

-The world's third-largest economy shrank 1.6% in the three months to December, the largest drop in six years, hit by sales tax hike.
+Japan, the world's third-largest economy, shrank 1.6% in the three months to December, the largest drop in six years, hit by a sales tax hike.

-The Australian dollar edged up as investors assessed the latest reading on coronavirus cases in China's Hubei Province, the epicentre of the outbreak.
+The Australian dollar strengthened as investors assessed the latest reading on the coronavirus in China, where the number of cases rose but new deaths dropped.

-The Australian dollar ticked up 0.1% to $0.6724.
-The currency, which is used as a proxy for risk on Chinese assets because of Australia's high trade exposure to the Asian giant, has partly been supported by expectations of stimulus from Beijing.
+The Australian dollar, used as a proxy for risk on Chinese assets, rose 0.1% to $0.6724.
+The currency has partly been supported by expectations of stimulus from Beijing.